 - Replicates open-sky conditions to show how features will work when out on the road

 - Allows DAB radio audio quality to be fully demonstrated and appreciated while inside the showroom

 - Ensures that advanced multimedia features and program guides work fully

 Both types of repeater kits are extremely effective when installed in a workshop environment where GPS/DAB equipment can only be fully tested by taking it outside the building to get a sky view.
 See how one customer in the automotive industry installed GPS, DAB and FM signal repeaters in their R&D facility.

 GPS and DAB signal repeaters – system components

-A GPS signal repeater is a small, unobtrusive device that can be wall or ceiling-mounted inside the building, with a small GPS receiving antenna fixed to an outside wall or roof space.
+A GPS repeater is a small, unobtrusive device that can be wall or ceiling-mounted inside the building, with a small GPS receiving antenna fixed to an outside wall or roof space.
 A single GPS repeater unit can cover a large indoor space; typically within a radius of 35-40m when ceiling-mounted at a height of 10m.

 Similarly, a DAB radio signal booster has an outdoor receiving antenna, a coaxial feeder cable to bring the signal inside the building, and a wall or ceiling-mounted repeater to re-radiate the signal where it is needed.